 How to Keep a Bandage Dry in the Shower

 Most people know that it is essential to keep a bandage dry, but not everyone knows how.
 However, with the proper technique, you can maintain your skin’s integrity and avoid infection.
-In this post, we’ll talk about why keeping a bandage dry in the Shower is so essential and how to keep a bandage dry in the Shower.
+In this post, we’re going to talk about why keeping a bandage dry in the Shower is so essential and how to keep a bandage dry in the Shower.

-For your body’s natural healing process to work correctly, some things must be done correctly.
+For your body’s natural healing process to work correctly, some things need to be done correctly.
 One of these is avoiding water with a wound or injury.
 This means no baths, showers, swimming pools, nothing!
 But what about when you have an itch?
 Let’s find out in this blog post!

 10 Ways on How to Keep a Bandage Dry in the Shower:

-We have discussed some ways on how to keep a bandage dry in the Shower.
+We have discussed some ways to keep a bandage dry in the shower.
 Be sure to check it out and follow the one that is suitable for you!

 1. Cover the Bandage With a Plastic Cover

-Find a small plastic bag to wrap your bandage in, such as a bag from your body wash or shampoo.
+Wrap the bandage in a thin plastic covering, such as a bag from your body wash or shampoo.
 Then, put the bandage in your pocket or somewhere else where it won’t get wet.
-If you have trouble finding a small enough bag, cut off the top of an empty water bottle and use that.
+If you have trouble finding a bag that is small enough, cut off the top of an empty water bottle and use that.
+Be sure to secure it with tape or rubber bands.
+You can also purchase specially designed bandage covers from your local drugstore.
+The plastic cover will also prevent any soap or shampoo from getting onto the bandage.

 2. Use Adhesive Bandages With Wings